UffizziCloud/docs/docs/guides/rbac.md

 ## Team Members

 Members are individual users that are associated with an Account and have an assigned access role of [Admin](#admin), [Developer](#developer), or [View Only](#view-only).
 The Member who creates an Account is by default the Admin of that account.
-An account must always have one Admin.
+An account must always have at least one Admin.

 ## Single Sign On (SSO)